 Join the #SundaySupper conversation on twitter each Sunday.
 We tweet throughout the day and share recipes from all over the world.
 Our weekly chat starts at 7:00 pm ET and you do not want to miss out on the fun.
 Follow the #SundaySupper hashtag and remember to include it in your tweets to join in the chat.
 Check out our #SundaySupper Pinterest board for more fabulous recipes and food photos.

 Announcing the Food and Wine Conference sponsored by Sunday Supper!
-It’s being held July 19th – 21st in beautiful, sunny Orlando, FL.
+It’s being held in July in beautiful, sunny Orlando, FL.
 It’s a must for food bloggers.
 Check it out by clicking here -> Food and Wine Conference